Yashchand27/Netflix_sql_project/README.md

 # Netflix Movies and TV Shows Data Analysis using SQL

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project conducts an in-depth analysis of Netflix's movies and TV shows dataset using SQL.
+The primary objective is to derive meaningful insights and address key business questions based on the data.
+This README outlines the project's goals, business challenges, proposed solutions, key findings, and conclusions.

 ## Objectives
 - Analyze the distribution of content types (movies vs TV shows).